Splittikin/RoA-Workshop-Sorter/README.md

 # RoA-Workshop-Sorter
 Here is a Python script that will search all of your Rivals of Aether workhop items, & sort them out alphabetically.
+Ideal for those who have an extremely large amount of Workshop items installed & are having trouble quickly finding specific items.

 ### But why?
 I have an absolutely colossal amount of characters installed, so many infact, that it can take ages for me to find that ONE character im looking for!
 I play online with my friends quite often, so we all have the same items installed.
 For them it often takes them a long time to find their characters as well, adding up to even more time lost between rounds.
 After it all, we often spend more time outside of rounds looking for our favorite characters than, you know, actually playing the game.